sdemyanov/ConvNet/README.md

 - s - it defines the pooling procedure, that can be either "mean" or "max".
 The default value is "mean".

 params - define the learning process.
 It is a structure with the following fields.
 If some of them are absent, the value by default is taken.
-- seed - any positive integer, that allows to repeat the same random numbers.
+- seed - any nonnegative integer, that allows to repeat the same random numbers.
 Default is 0.
 - batchsize - defines the size of batches.
 Default is 50.
 - numepochs - the number of repeats the training procedure with different batch splits.
 Default is 1.
 - alpha - defines the learning rate speed.
 Default is 1.
 Can aslo be the vector of the length 'numepochs'.
 Then an individual rate for each epoch will be used.